fxchen/code-review/README.md

 ### `style`
 The style of output to use.
 Options include 'concise', 'zen', etc. This is not required, and defaults to 'concise'.

-### `include-files`
+### `include-full-files`
 This flag determines whether to include full files in addition to the diff.
+This is helpful to create better reviews by including more context.
 It's not required and defaults to 'false'.

 ### `post-if-error`
 This flag determines whether to post a comment if there was an error during execution.
 It's not required and defaults to 'false'.

-### `exclude-flags`
+### `exclude-files`
-This is a comma-separated list of flags to exclude from the action.
+This is a comma-separated list of files to exclude from the action.
 It's not required and defaults to an empty string.
 ```    exclude-flags: 'file_to_exclude.py,another_file_to_exclude.py'```

 # Options